 This is the trend whereby smart marketers are keen the tidal wave that is the Body Positive Movement and they want to ride the wave, all the way to the bank!

 And it’s not all bad.
-The trend has resulted in a greater diversity of models on covers of magazines, in marketing campaigns and an increased dialogue around the movement itself.
+The trend has resulted in a greater body diversity of models on covers of magazines, in marketing campaigns and an increased dialogue around the movement itself.
 YES!
 This makes my heart so happy!

-How I’ve applied this to the health conversation is to shift the conversation from what our bodies look like (the traditional focus of the health + fitness industry) and towards what our bodies enable us to do!
+How this applies to the health conversation is to shift the conversation from what our bodies look like (the traditional focus of the health + fitness industry) and towards what our bodies enable us to do!
 In this conversation the objective of health + fitness is not to enable you to have perfectly sculpted biceps or abs for aesthetic sake, but for functionality.
 Strong arms so you can lift your groceries or your child.
 A capable core so you can maintain good posture and prevent low back pain.
 Or a well nourished body so you have the energy to do the things that bring you joy like chase after your kids at the park or chase down a goal like running a marathon.
 And the coolest part?
 What that “looks like” will be absolutely different for every person.
 Hello diversity.
 Hello freedom.
 Hello AWESOME.

 But here’s the rift.